gsarig/ootb-openstreetmap/readme.txt

 = 2.4.1 =
 * Updates the build scripts.
 * Updates compatibility with WordPress 6.4.
+* Fixes a bug where the marker's delete button would remove the wrong marker.

 = 2.4.0 =
 * [New] Adds an option to prevent the default map scroll/touch behaviours.